 - a.
-The FY2007 appropriation for STOP grants included set asides of \$10 million for the National Institute of Justice (NIJ) for research and evaluation of violence against women and \$14.85 million for the transitional housing assistance grant program. - b.
-The Consolidated Appropriations Act for FY2008 provides set asides of \$1.88 million for NIJ; \$17.39 million for the transitional housing assistance program; and \$2.82 million for Alaska earmarks. - c.
-DOJ has yet to determine the administering office for this program. - d.
-VAWA 2005 authorized "such sums as may be necessary" for the Public Awareness Campaign. - e.
-VAWA 2005 authorizes total funding of \$1 million for Section 905, Tracking of Violence Against Indian Women, which includes two programs access to federal criminal information databases and the national tribal sex offender registry. - f.
-VAWA 2005 did not reauthorize this program. - g.
+The Consolidated Appropriations Act for FY2008 provides set asides of \$1.88 million for NIJ; \$17.39 million for the transitional housing assistance program; and \$2.82 million for Alaska earmarks. - b.
+DOJ has yet to determine the administering office for this program. - c.
+VAWA 2005 authorized "such sums as may be necessary" for the Public Awareness Campaign. - d.
+VAWA 2005 authorizes total funding of \$1 million for Section 905, Tracking of Violence Against Indian Women, which includes two programs access to federal criminal information databases and the national tribal sex offender registry.
+Total FY2008 enacted funding for the National Tribal Sex Offender Registry is \$940,000.
+For FY2009, the Senate Appropriations Committee recommends \$940,000 for the National Tribal Sex Offender Registry; the House Appropriations Committee recommends \$1 million for the registry. - e.
+VAWA 2005 did not reauthorize this program. - f.
 The section number is from the Keeping Children and Families Safe Act (P.L.
+108-36).

-108-36). - h.
+- g.
 Authorization for the National Domestic Violence Hotline expires after FY2008.
 Under provisions of the Keeping Children and Families Safe Act (P.L.
-108-36) the National Domestic Violence Hotline was reauthorized at \$3.5 million for each of FY2004 through FY2008. - i.
+108-36) the National Domestic Violence Hotline was reauthorized at \$3.5 million for each of FY2004 through FY2008. - h.
 Authorization for the Grants for Battered Women's Shelters program expires after FY2008.
-Under provisions of the Keeping Children and Families Safe Act of 2003, the Grants for Battered Women's Shelters program was reauthorized at \$175 million for each of FY2004 through FY2008. - j.
+Under provisions of the Keeping Children and Families Safe Act of 2003, the Grants for Battered Women's Shelters program was reauthorized at \$175 million for each of FY2004 through FY2008. - i.
 Authorization for Transitional Housing for Victims of Domestic Violence, which is administered by HHS, expires after FY2008.
 The Keeping Children and Families Safe Act of 2003 amended provisions of the Family Violence Prevention and Services Act by retaining the authorization level of \$25 million and extending the authorization period for this program from FY2003 through FY2008.
-This HHS program has never received appropriations. - k.
-Grants for rape prevention and education and community programs on domestic violence have typically not been given a separate line number by either the House or Senate; however, the CDC provided the funding amounts for FY2007, FY2008, and the FY2009 budget request. - 1.
+This HHS program has never received appropriations. - j.
+Grants for rape prevention and education and community programs on domestic violence have typically not been given a separate line number by either the House or Senate; however, the CDC provided the funding amounts for FY2008, and the FY2009 budget request. - k.
 Authorization for Community Initiative Programs on Domestic Violence expires after FY2008.
-The Keeping Children and Families Safe Act of 2003 reauthorized the Community Initiative Program at \$6 million for each of fiscal years 2004 through 2008.
+The Keeping Children and Families Safe Act of 2003 reauthorized the Community Initiative Program at \$6 million for each of fiscal years 2004 through 2008. - 1.
+Of amount appropriated for STOP grants, \$20 million would be set aside for transitional housing assistance and \$2 million would be reserved for NIJ. - m.
+Of amount appropriated for STOP grants, \$17.4 million would be set aside for transitional housing assistance and \$1.9 million would be reserved for NIJ. - n.
+The House Labor-HHS-Education Subcommittee has recommended \$2.9 million for the domestic violence hotline and \$130.5 million for battered women's shelters in FY2009; however, the full committee has not yet acted on the subcommittee recommendations.